-MPP Statement at the World Health Organisation on 1er October:
+MPP Statement at the World Health Organization on 1 October 2018:

 The Medicines Patent Pool (MPP) would like to thank the tripartite (the WHO, the FAO and the OIE) for the opportunity to provide inputs to the global framework for development and stewardship to combat antimicrobial resistance (AMR).